rgscherf/snowbird/README.md

 # Snowbird

 ```
-Beneath this snowy mantle cold and clean
-The unborn grass lies waiting
-For its coat to turn to green
-The snowbird sings the song he always sings
-And speaks to me of flowers
-That will bloom again in spring
+The breeze along the river seems to say
+That he'll only break me heart again should I decide to stay
+So little snowbird take me with you when you go
+To that land of gentle breezes where the peaceful waters flow
 ```
 -- [Loretta Lynn](https://www.youtube.com/watch?v=TnwWKhSNwdo)

 ## Overview

-Snowbird is a command-line tool for high-level static analysis insights.
-It's based on the popular open-source PMD tool.
+Snowbird is a highly-configurable command-line tool for high-level static analysis insights.
+It's based on and wraps the analysis provided by [PMD](https://pmd.github.io/latest/index.html).

 ## Usage